markoneill/ssa-daemon/docs/user-documentation.md

 - [SSA Socket Function and Behavior](#ssa-socket-functions-and-behavior)
 - [Socket Options for SSA](#socket-options-for-ssa)

 ## Pre-requisites
 Follow the instructions to install the ssa-daemon and the ssa-kernel.

 ## Using the SSA
 Once you have run the kernel module and have the daemon running, the SSA will intercept and handle any traffic that use the `IPPROTO_TLS` socket type.
 From there, it similar to writing normal socket code.

 ### Creating a Client
-A client using the SSA is no different from a regular TCP/UDP client except that you use the socekt type `IPPROTO_TLS`.
+A client using the SSA is no different from a regular TCP/UDP client except that you use the socket type `IPPROTO_TLS`.
 Connecting to a server and writing to the server is no different.

 See the [example https client](#example-https-client) below for client usage.

 See the [SSA Socket Functions and Behavior](#ssa-socket-functions-and-behavior) socket descriptions to see how the socket functions behavior is different with `IPPROTO_TLS`

 ### Creating a Server

 A server using `IPPROTO_TLS` is exactly the same as a regular TCP/UDP server except for the following things:
-1. You must assign a certificate chain to the server using `setsockipt` with the option `TLS_CERTIFICATE_CHAIN`
+1. You must assign a certificate chain to the server using `setsockopt` with the option `TLS_CERTIFICATE_CHAIN`
     - example `setsockopt(fd, IPPROTO_TLS ,TLS_CERTIFICATE_CHAIN ,CERT_FILE , sizeof(CERT_FILE));` where `fd` is the listening fd and `CERT_FILE` is the path to the cert
 2. You must assign a private key to the server using `setsockopt` with the option `TLS_PRIVATE_KEY`
     - example `setsockopt(fd, IPPROTO_TLS , TLS_PRIVATE_KEY ,KEY_FILE , sizeof(KEY_FILE));`

 For more examples of server usage, see [Simple Echo Server](#simple-echo-server)

 See the [SSA Socket Functions and Behavior](#ssa-socket-functions-and-behavior) socket descriptions to see how the socket functions behavior is different with `IPPROTO_TLS`